Azure/azure-sdk-for-cpp/README.md

 using namespace Azure::Storage;
 using namespace Azure::Storage::Blobs;

-// Since they are secrets, get the required account name and key string from an environment variable
+// Since they can contain secrets, get the required account name and key string from an environment
-// or Azure Key Vault.
+// variable or Azure Key Vault.
+Leaving this up to the user to implement. std::string GetEndPointUrl();
-// Leaving this up to the user to implement. std::string GetAccountName();
+std::string GetAccountName();
 std::string GetAccountKey();

 int main()
 {
-  std::string endpointUrl = "<update to use your storage account url here>";
+  std::string endpointUrl = GetEndPointUrl();
   std::string accountName = GetAccountName();
   std::string accountKey = GetAccountKey();